Halldór Halldórsson

 Halldór Axel Halldórsson (13 April 1931 - 14 November 2003) was an Icelandic footballer who played as a defender.
 He made eleven appearances for the Iceland national team from 1949 to 1957.

+Halldórsson had a month-long trial with English side Lincoln City in 1950, appearing six times for their reserves and scoring once in the Midland League, before returning to Valur.